etalab/transport-tools/README.md

 You can change the output format to `Json` or `PrettyJson` if preferred.

-Option 2: via an URL
+Option 2: via a URL

 * Run the following command: